discos/srt-single-dish-tools/docs/scripts/cli.rst

       -c CONFIG, --config CONFIG
                             Config file
-      --sub                 Subtract the baseline from single scans --interactive         Open the interactive display
+      --sub                 Subtract the baseline from single scans --interactive         Open the interactive display for each scan --nofilt              Do not filter noisy channels
-      --nofilt              Do not filter noisy channels
+      --debug               Plot stuff and be verbose
       --splat SPLAT         Spectral scans will be scrunched into a single channel containing data in the given frequency range, starting from the frequency of the first bin.
 E.g. '0:1000'